GOP worried over Trump's shakeup at Homeland Security

 "It doesn't matter who he puts in.
 There's only so much they can do," Graham said.

-Homeland Security chief Kirstjen Nielsen resigned under pressure Sunday, and the White House announced Monday that Secret Service Director Randolph Alles was leaving.
-Those moves came after Trump withdrew the nomination of Ronald Vitiello, whom he'd tapped to head Immigration and Customs Enforcement.
+Kirstjen Nielsen resigned as Homeland Security secretary under pressure Sunday, and the White House announced Monday that Secret Service Director Randolph Alles was leaving.
+Those moves came after Trump withdrew the nomination of Ronald Vitiello to head Immigration and Customs Enforcement.

 Senate Homeland Security Committee Chair Ron Johnson, R-Wisc., told NBC News on Monday he's concerned about the "void" at DHS.